 Jacob’s Creek is made by Orlando Wines which was founded after Bavarian immigrant Johann Gramp planted his first vines on the banks of Jacob’s Creek in 1847 aged 28 and thus began a tradition of winemaking over 165 years ago.

-Learn more about what goes into making great wines with a Sensory Experience preceeded by a two-course lunch at Jacob’s Restaurant in the Jacob’s Creek Visitors Centre or a four-hour Cooking Class at the historic Jacob’s Estate Cottages.
+Learn more about what goes into making great wines with an Introduction to Wine experience followd by a two-course lunch at Jacob’s Restaurant or a four-hour Cooking Class at the historic Jacob’s Estate Cottages.

 4-hour Cooking Class -